 Seoul is a vibrant city rich in history and tradition.
 No visit to South Korea will be complete without exploring its hidden corners and world-famous landmarks.
 Our Seoul City Tour will give you the ultimate travel experience!
 From exploring ancient temples and witnessing one of the most important Korean rituals, to shopping and appreciating hand-crafted art – our day trip is guaranteed to help you create lifetime memories!

-Seoul Day Tour What to Expect
+Seoul Day Tour – What to Expect

 Our Seoul City Tour is a complete and effortless experience.
 We provide a complimentary hotel pickup so you don’t have to worry about any logistics.
 Just be sure to have your camera charged because you’re about to go on an unforgettable journey!
 You will be in the capable hands of our licensed tour guide who is available to answer any questions at any point, so feel free to ask away!

-Next up on our Seoul City Tour, we will take a break and enjoy a delicious Korean style lunch.
-After indulging in a traditional meal, we will head over to the local markets Insadong Arts and Crafts Market, and Namdaemun Market.
-Here, you can find beautiful local treasures to bring home to your loved ones and sample quirky little snacks.
-Finally, we will take you back to your hotel after a magical full day tour in Seoul.
+After taking a lunch break, we’ll continue with our Seoul City Tour by heading over to two local markets – Insadong Arts and Crafts Market, and Gwangjang Market.
+Here, you can find beautiful local treasures to bring home to your loved ones and sample quirky little snacks and Korean street food.

-Seoul City Tour Course Overview
+Seoul City Tour – Course Overview

-Jogyesa Buddhist Temple travel back in time
+Jogyesa Buddhist Temple – travel back in time

 The Jogyesa Buddhist Temple is one of the most important landmarks of Korean Buddhism, first established all the way back in 1935.
 The temple is located in downtown Seoul and is graced by an ancient white pine tree.
 There are a few important steps to entering the temple.